jmaxsfu/pub607-23/README.md

 You'll work collaboratively in teams of three to produce both an accessible EPUB ebook and at least part of an audiobook.
 The following are the critical milestones:

-**Mar 9** – Install a text editor on your laptop (suggested: Sublime Text 4)
+**Mar 9** – Install a text editor on your laptop (suggested: **Sublime Text**)

-**Mar 14** – Install Pandoc on your laptop and peruse the User Manual.
+**Mar 14** – Install **Pandoc** on your laptop and peruse the User Manual.

-**Mar 14**  'Acquire a manuscript' -- I recommend going to Project Gutenberg (pick the "Plain Text UTF-8" version of whatever book you choose).
+**Mar 14**  'Acquire a manuscript' -- I recommend going to **Project Gutenberg** (pick the "Plain Text UTF-8" version of whatever book you choose).
 If you have a different idea of what you want to use, feel free, but please tell me.

 **Mar 27** – Produce an *accessible ebook*, starting with plaintext, editing the text as markdown, then working iteratively with Pandoc, develop the stylesheet for the book and any images or other elements that you want.
 Finally, produce a EPUB3 version and test it!
-Your book will need a cover, cataloguing metadata, a brief report on accessibility testing, and a **download page**.
+Your book will need a cover, cataloguing metadata, a brief report on accessibility testing, and a download page.

-**March 28** – Install a Digital Audio Workstation (suggested: Audacity, but GarageBand or equivalent will also do)
+**March 28** – Install a Digital Audio Workstation (suggested: **Audacity**, but GarageBand or equivalent will also do)

 **Apr 5** – Working with your edited text as script, produce and record an *audiobook* version of (at least 1 chapter) of your book.
-Your audiobook will need **metadata**, a **cover**, and a **download page**.
+Your audiobook will need metadata, a cover, and a download page.

 **Apr 6** – With an audience of your peers, random faculty, and possible a friendly guest or two, stand up and show off your team's ebook and audiobook, and tell a short story about your experience, challenges you faced, and/or things you're proud of: about 15–20 minutes, slides *not* required.